-For anyone who has listened in frustration to sterile debates between ‘agile evangelists’ on the one hand and the defenders of project management orthodoxies on the other hand, this book by Keith Richards, one of the UK’s best known agile consultants comes as a huge relief.
+Read Simon's review of this essential project management book, 'PRINCE2 Agile' by Keith Richards, ISBN 9780113314676.
+For anyone who has listened in frustration to sterile debates between ‘agile evangelists’ on the one hand and the defenders of project management orthodoxies on the other hand, this book by Keith Richards, one of the UK’s best known agile consultants, will come as a huge relief!

 In the world of project management during the last decade or so, these old orthodoxies such as the project triangle - where projects are defined and managed in terms of their cost, time and scope - have been seriously challenged.
 As pressures have intensified to deliver more with less, and in increasingly shorter timescales, agile development methods have come to be seen by many as the solution to the familiar ‘deliver products with quality problems late and over budget’ scenario.

 As the title of this book implies, the author sets out to merge 2 seemingly divergent approaches.
 PRINCE2, the world’s leading project management methodology grows daily as more organizations worldwide benefit from the strengths of its project management best practices.
 Agile methods, having broken out of their initial software development origins are now being adopted in many other industries.
 Both PRINCE2 and agile methods each have their own strengths but until this book, nobody had tried to combine the two to create a holistic approach to managing projects in an agile way.
 The book illustrates ‘a way’ to do this, but does not claim to be ‘the way’ to do it.